ChurinKirill/RPG/README.md

 # RPG
-RPG based on my last project "MiniWar"\n
+RPG based on my last project "MiniWar"
 Development has been suspended indefinetly